Miss Grand Indonesia: History

 In the first edition of the Miss Grand International pageant, the right to send an Indonesian candidate was granted to Puteri Indonesia, and the 3rd runner-up Puteri Indonesia 2013, Novia Indriani Mamuaja, was appointed as the first Miss Grand Indonesia titleholder.
-The country representatives for the four following international editions were also appointed: by El John Pageants from 2014 to 2015, and back to Puteri Indonesia from 2016 to 2017 with giving its 3rd runner-up with Puteri Indonesia Perdamaian title.
+The country representatives for the four following international editions were also appointed: by El John Pageants from 2014 to 2015, and back to Puteri Indonesia from 2016 to 2017 by awarding its 3rd runner-up the Puteri Indonesia Perdamaian title.

 Under the management of the Yayasan Dharma Gantari with former Miss Tourism Indonesia 2016 Dikna Faradiba as director, the first edition of the Miss Grand Indonesia pageant was organized in July 2018 in the capital, Jakarta.
-The auditions was held in 18 cities countrywide to elected the qualified candidates for the national stage.
+The auditions were held in 18 cities countrywide to elect the qualified candidates for the national stage.
 Yayasan Dharma Gantari also held a stand-alone Miss Grand national pageant the following year until the franchise was lost to Yayasan Dunia Mega Bintang of Ivan Gunawan in 2020.

 In 2020, under the direction of Ivan Gunawan, the Miss Grand Indonesia pageant was conducted as a pageant reality show with a total of 5 contestants.
 In addition to Miss Grand International, the runner-up was also sent to compete internationally in the Miss Intercontinental pageant.
 However, the two following representatives, for the 2021 and 2022 Miss Grand International, were instead appointed.
 In 2023 and 2024, the Indonesian candidates for Miss Grand were elected through a newly established Miss Mega Bintang Indonesia, in which the runners-up were also sent to compete in other international pageants.
+In 2025, Ivan Gunawan relinquished the license, and it was then granted to Jonathan Johanes Handoko of Yayasan Mahadaya Kemilau Gemintang (YMKG).